dou1984/coev/paper/An efficient event-driven coroutine solution.md

 }
 ```

-Regarding **evlts**, it represents a thread-safe event list.
+&nbsp;&nbsp;&nbsp;&nbsp;Regarding **evlts**, it represents a thread-safe event list.
 You can also use the `wait_for` function to wait for events, with the variables in the wait_for call protected by std::mutex.

 ```cpp
 async<evlts> g_trigger;